Chinchillas are small and they have sensitive digestive systems.

-- Organic Red Clover Leaves (Link to Amazon)
+- Red Clover (Link to Amazon)

 - Organic Nettle Leaves (Link to Amazon)

-Because of this, you often find treats that seem safe for chinchillas simply because the packaging includes an image of a chinchilla on it.
+You often find treats that seem safe for chinchillas simply because the packaging includes an image of a chinchilla on it.

 To help get you up to speed on this topic, you can also check out my post about what a chinchilla can and can’t eat in general.

 It’s more of a comprehensive guide that can help give you a base foundation to ensure you understand the general guidelines of a chinchilla’s diet.